-- for the treatment of adult and pediatric patients with unresectable or metastatic, microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) - solid tumors that have progressed following prior treatment and who have no satisfactory alternative treatment options,1 or - colorectal cancer that has progressed following treatment 0 with a fluoropyrimidine, oxaliplatin, and irinotecan.
-(1.8, 2.1) - Limitations of Use: The safety and effectiveness of KEYTRUDA in pediatric patients with MSI-H central nervous system cancers have not been established.
+- for the treatment of adult and pediatric patients with unresectable or metastatic, microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) solid tumors that have progressed following prior treatment and who have no satisfactory alternative treatment options.
+(1.7, 2.1) - Limitations of Use: The safety and effectiveness of KEYTRUDA in pediatric patients with MSI-H central nervous system cancers have not been established.